Information Security Threats and Tools for Addressing Them

 Learn about the various types of information security threats, how they work, and how you can mitigate them with security solutions like UEBA and SOAR.

-The value of information today makes it a desirable commodity and a tempting target for theft and sabotage, putting those creating and using it at risk of attack.
+The value of information today makes it a desirable commodity and a tempting target for theft and sabotage, making those creating and using it targets to cybersecurity threats.
 Criminals are constantly finding new ways of bypassing security tools and security developers are working to stay ahead by building more intelligent solutions.